NetaDAOAcademy/CoiningReason/readme.md

 * Paolo Virno, "The Money of Language," from _An Essay on Negation: For A Linguistic Anthropology_ ([Click Here](https://bafybeihrhcbrby5a6skcg34d2oftrkjdi5shdgomnd7lcbtubzqiosumuy.ipfs.nftstorage.link/))

-* Raymond Ruyer, "There Is No Subconscious: Embryogenesis and Memory," from _Diogenes_ ([Click Here](https://bafybeigvxhfwiyor4t6hu66ccble34ghywcypw3mzvwdulubb2v5oam7k4.ipfs.nftstorage.link/))
+* _Optional:_ Raymond Ruyer, "There Is No Subconscious: Embryogenesis and Memory," from _Diogenes_ ([Click Here](https://bafybeigvxhfwiyor4t6hu66ccble34ghywcypw3mzvwdulubb2v5oam7k4.ipfs.nftstorage.link/))

 <details markdown="1">